ctb/titus-blog/src/physics-aint-biology-and-vice-versa.rst

 out with very specific predictions from these theories and principles.
 Since evolution *is* the basis of biology (cue famous `Dobzhansky
 <http://en.wikipedia.org/wiki/Theodosius_Dobzhansky>`__, "Nothing in
-makes sense except in the light of evolution"), and evolutionary processes tend to construct stunningly functional solutions that nonetheless look like Rube Goldberg contraptions, a lot of biological detail looks like it has been created by an utterly insane genius.
+biology makes sense except in the light of evolution"), and evolutionary processes tend to construct stunningly functional solutions that nonetheless look like Rube Goldberg contraptions, a lot of biological detail looks like it has been created by an utterly insane genius.